 We are prepared for emergencies!
 The Village of Glenview has agreements and underground connections with both the Village of Northbrook and the Village of Northfield for emergency supplies of water, should we need them.
 Wilmette has back-up power at its water plant, and the Rugen Road and West Lake reservoir/pumping stations have two sources of power.
-Many of our stations also have emergency back-up generators.
+All of our major pumping stations also have emergency back-up generators.

-Is it advisable to use water from the hot water tap for drinking, cooking or making baby formula?
 No. Hot water generally comes from a hot water heater that may contain impurities that should not be ingested.
 Some of these impurities might be metals from household plumbing that are dissolved and concentrated in the heating process.